desko27/react-call/README.md

 Alert.update(promise, { message: 'Completed!' })
 ```

-Note that the promise argument is used to target that specific call, but you can affect all ongoing calls by omitting it:
+While the promise argument is used to target that specific call, all ongoing calls can be affected by omitting it:

 ```tsx
 // All confirm calls are ended with `false`